amannirala13/PhoneEditText-Android/README.md

 - No drop down lists.
 - No user based inputs
-- No predictive definations of dial codes.
+- No predictive definitions of dial codes.
 - Dial code can be changed upon the wish of the user
 - Full support of TextInputEditText

 ### Limitations

-- Sets the country code to default +91 when the device is on a WiFi network
+- Sets the country code to default +91 when the device is on a Wi-Fi network

 ## Contributors ✨